A Gentle Noble's Vacation Recommendation: Manga

 A manga adaptation with composition by 8Key and art by Momochi began serialization on TO Books' Nico Nico Seiga-based Comic Corona manga service on December 17, 2018.
-The manga's chapters have been compiled into thirteen tankōbon volumes as of October 2025.
+The manga's chapters have been compiled into fifteen tankōbon volumes as of April 2026.

 During their New York Comic-Con 2019 panel, Tokyopop announced that they licensed the manga adaptation for English publication.